indiegabo/rela3/README.md

 - An 8x8 tiled board to accomodate our movable pieces
 - As we press start the board is populated by pieces making sure no matchs happen before the player's first move
 - Player "moves" are registered.
-We will use this soon.
+We will wizely use this soon.

 ## Unity Version